alexkazik/scientific/README.md

 - `serde`: Enable De-/Serialization with serde.

-- `std`: If activated the library requires `std` and the `std::error::Error` trait is implemented for all error types.
+- `std`: If activated the library requires `std` and the `Error` trait is implemented for all error types.
   Without it the library is `no_std`.

 - `arc`: Use of `Arc` instead of `Rc`, which enables `Send` and `Sync` for `Scientific`.